makefastworkshop/LRVent/README.md

   * <u>Splitting the design into modular pieces</u> that can fit a wide range of parts enables more people to make devices.
 For example, various windshield wiper motors have different bolt patterns to attach them to cars, and thus where the motor mounts to LRVent should be a part that can be selected/modified to fit.
 * Span a **wide range of skillsets.**
   * A <u>novice maker</u> should be able to buy/print the relevant parts, plug in power, and have the device start pumping.
 It may be less than optimal, but from there, further hacks (like mechanically spacing the BVM away from the stand to change the tidal/breath volume) could be employed.
-  * For <u>more advanced makers</u>, using an additional Arduino-capable microcontroller, a couple FET transistors, a couple potentiometers, and a soldering iron should be enough to quickly build/program a basic controller to allow for adjusting the breathing rate and the inspiratory/expiratory ratio.
+  * For <u>more advanced makers</u>, using an additional Arduino-capable microcontroller, a couple FET transistors, a couple potentiometers, and a soldering iron should be enough to quickly build/program a basic controller to allow for adjusting breathing rate and inspiratory/expiratory ratio.
 * Always **allow for manual intervention.**
   * The BVM should <u>remain accessible to hand pumping</u> when needed.
 If the motor stops and medical staff are notified (by other connected devices), a person should be able to immediately begin pumping by hand to continue the supply of air while the issue is resolved.
 Note that this may be partially at odds with avoiding a "pinch point" where a user could inadvertently place their hand in the device's motor/actuation path and injure themselves (which must be avoided as much as possible), but access to the patient's air supply is given highest priority.
 * **Completely open/free for the world.**